The difference between dicot and monocot leaf is due to the factors like the venation pattern and symmetry.

-- As the dicot leaf is dorsiventral therefore the colour of both the upper and lower surfaces are different in colour.
-And, as the monocot is isobilateral the colour of both the upper and lower surfaces are green in colour.
+- As the dicot leaf is dorsiventral, the colour of both the upper and lower surfaces will be different in colour.
+As the monocot is isobilateral, the colour of both the upper and lower surfaces will be green in colour.

-- Venation pattern in a dorsiventral leaf is reticulate where veins are striking towards each other and having net-like veinlets.
-And, a monocot leaf has a parallel venation pattern.
+- Venation pattern in a dorsiventral leaf is reticulate type, in which the veins are striking towards each other and having net-like veinlets.
+Oppositely, a monocot leaf has a parallel venation pattern.

-- The stomata present randomly and usually on the lower surface of dorsiventral leaf whereas, in monocot, the stomata present in parallel rows and are uniformly present on both the leaf surfaces.
+- The stomata present randomly and usually on the lower surface of a dorsiventral leaf, whereas, the stomata are present in parallel rows and are uniformly present on both the leaf surfaces of the monocot leaves.

 - Another identifying feature is that in dorsiventral leaf, differentiated mesophyll is present (Palisade and Spongy mesophyll) and a monocot leaf has an undifferentiated mesophyll.

-- In dorsiventral leaf, single-layered and colourless bundle sheath is present and in monocot, double-layered and coloured (due to an abundance of chloroplast) bundle sheath is present.
+- In dorsiventral leaf, a single-layered and colourless bundle sheath is present, while a double-layered and coloured (due to an abundance of chloroplast) bundle sheath is present in the monocot leaves.

-- A bulliform or motor cells are present in monocot leaf for the rolling and unrolling action of leaf and absent in dorsiventral leaf.
+- A bulliform or motor cells are present in monocot leaf for the rolling and unrolling action of a leaf, while absent in dorsiventral leaf.

-- The vascular bundle is large in dorsiventral leaf, and in monocot leaf, both large and small vascular bundle is present.
+- The vascular bundle is large in dorsiventral leaf, whereas a monocot leaf possesses both large and small vascular bundles.

-- Another feature is that in dicot leaf the intercellular space is more due to the presence of air cavities whereas, in monocot, the intercellular space is small as they lack air cavities and due to the compact arrangement of mesophyll cell.
+- Another feature is that in dicot leaf, the intercellular space is more due to the presence of air cavities, whereas the monocot leaves have small intercellular space as they lack air cavities due to the compact arrangement of mesophyll cell.

-Therefore, the conclusion is that a dicot and monocot leaf differs from each other by the external features like venation pattern, symmetry, shape, size, colour and by the internal feature, i.e. anatomy of the leaf cell.
+Therefore, we can conclude that a dicot and monocot leaf differs from each other by the morphological features like venation pattern, symmetry, shape, size, colour and also by the intrinsic feature, i.e. anatomy of the leaf cell.